-Large Animals And Motorists: A Cocktail For Disaster
+Large Animals and Motorists: A Cocktail For Disaster

-Car Accident Large Animals And Motorists: A Cocktail For Disaster
+Car Accident Large Animals and Motorists: A Cocktail For Disaster

 Many of us have heard stories, and seen pictures, of large animals like deer who have ended up on the grills and hoods of passing motorists.
 The damages caused when a car hits a deer or elk head-on are tremendous, often totaling the car and hurting the occupants inside.